 South Dakota Nursing Programs and Degrees Guide

 The following guide is designed to provide you with essential information on the nursing programs available in the state of South Dakota.
 Several of South Dakota’s colleges and universities, including Dakota Wesleyan University, offer online nursing program options while students can specialize in such areas as clinical nurse leader, nurse educator, pediatric nurse practitioner, and adult geriatric nurse practitioner.
-In addition to the online nursing programs offered in South Dakota, many online universities, such as Capella University, offer bachelor’s and master’s in nursing programs entirely online.
-However, students generally must fulfill clinical practicum requirements in their hometown.
+In addition to the online nursing programs offered in South Dakota, many online universities offer bachelor’s and master’s in nursing programs partially or entirely online.

-- 5 colleges and universities offer an associate’s degree in nursing.
+- 10 colleges and universities offer associate’s degrees or certificates in nursing.1

-- 8 colleges and universities offer a bachelor’s degree in nursing.
+- 7 colleges and universities offer bachelor’s degrees in nursing.1

-- 3 colleges and universities offer a master’s or advanced degree in nursing.
+- 3 colleges and universities offer master’s or advanced degrees in nursing.1

 Continue reading below where you will learn more about the undergraduate and graduate nursing programs in South Dakota.